-Learning Goals Objectives Assessment

-Our graduates 1.1.
-Our students will produce Υ

-will be effective quality business and research-

-communicators. oriented documents.

-1.2.
-Students are able to Υ

-professionally present their ideas

-and also logically explain and defend

-their argument.

-2. Our graduates 2.1.
-Students will be able to lead Υ

-will be skilled in and participate in group for projects,

-team work and discussion, and presentation.

-leadership.
+Learning Goals Objectives Assessment 1.
+Our graduates will be effective communicators.
+1.1.
+Our students will produce quality business and research- oriented documents.
+Y 1.2.
+Students are able to professionally present their ideas and also logically explain and defend their argument.
+Y 2.
+Our graduates will be skilled in team work and 2.1.
+Students will be able to lead and participate in group for projects, discussion, and presentation.
+Y leadership.
 2.2.
-Students will be able to apply

-leadership theories and related

-skills.

-3. Our graduates 3.1.
-In a case setting, students will

-will be trained in use appropriate techniques to

-ethics. analyze business problems and

-identify the ethical aspects, provide a solution and defend it.
+Students will be able to apply leadership theories and related skills.
+Our graduates will be trained in ethics.
+3.1.
+In a case setting, students will use appropriate techniques to analyze business problems and identify the ethical aspects, provide a solution and defend it.
 3.2.
-Our students will practice ethics in the duration of the program. Υ 4.
+Our students will practice ethics in the duration of the program.
+Y 4.
 Our graduates will have a global perspective.
 4.1.
 Students will have an international exposure.
 5. Our graduates will be skilled in problem-solving and 5.1.
 Our students will have a good understanding of fundamental theories in their fields.
 Y critical thinking.
 5.2.
 Our students will be prepared to face problems in various business settings and find solutions.
 Y 5.3.
 Our students will demonstrate competency in critical thinking.
 Y